vniinimaki/ssh/README.md

 * If the cell "A1" contains "=1+3.5", the result of its evaluation is "#Error".
 * If the cell "A1" contains "=1/0", the result of its evaluation is "#Error".
 * If the cell "A1" contains "=1+3*2", the result of its evaluation is 9.

+### User Story 6 -- Formulas with Arithmetic Operators and References
+A formula can contain both arithmetic operators and references to other cells.
+In such a case, the evaluation is recursive, namely: the referenced cells are evaluated and the results of these evaluations are used by the formula.

+**Requirement:**
+* Implement `SpreadSheet.evaluate(self, cell: str) -> int | str` to evaluate the content of a cell containing a formula with arithmetic operators and references.

+**Example:**
+* If the cell "A1" contains "=1+B1" and the cell "B1" contains "3", the result of the evaluation of "A1" is 4.

+### User Story 7 -- Formulas with String Concatenations
+The spreadsheet performs string concatenations when the concatenation operator (&) is present in a formula.
+A string concatenation cannot be performed when the strings are wrongly formatted.
+In this case, the evaluation returns the string "#Error".

+**Requirement:**
+* Implement `SpreadSheet.evaluate(self, cell: str) -> int | str` to evaluate the content of a cell containing a formula with string concatenations.

+**Examples:**
+* If the cell "A1" contains "='Hello'&' World'", the result of its evaluation is "Hello World".
+* If the cell "A1" contains "='Hello'&' World", the result of its evaluation is "#Error".

+### User Story 8 -- Formulas with String Concatenations and References
+A formula can contain both string concatenations and references to other cells.
+In such a case, the evaluation is recursive, namely: the referenced cells are evaluated and the results of these evaluations are used by the formula.

+**Requirement:**
+* Implement `SpreadSheet.evaluate(self, cell: str) -> int | str` to evaluate the content of a cell containing a formula with string concatenations and references.

+**Example:**
+* If the cell "A1" contains "='Hello'&B1" and the cell "B1" contains "' World'", the result of the evaluation of "A1" is "Hello World".